 A little bit of DIY home insulation can protect you from a drafty house and a scary energy bill.
-You can lower your heating and cooling costs by as much as 20% if you plug all the places drafts are sneaking in.
+The Environmental Protection Agency estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding insulation.

 Though most people ask a pro to do the big job of insulating walls and ceilings, here are some quick insulation tips you can do in 15 minutes or less.